I would tell her to just be selfish

 There are moments in life when you simply need to remind yourself that you are enough.
 In order to do that, you have to have enough self confidence to come up with the words that are both comforting and inspiring.

 I’ve been told that nothing is impossible, and certain things aren’t meant for me.
 I’ve been told to follow my heart, and I’ve been told to always be mindful of others.
 And I’ve been told to say what I really want move in that direction, but move with caution.
-I’ve been told many conflicting things, but I have out that the most important words come from within.
+I’ve been told many conflicting things, but I have found out that the most important words come from within.
 What I tell myself when I am not sure of the next step, or when I am scared to truly articulate my thoughts into actions.
 I tell myself to move, just move, take a step, and move.
 Be bold.

 Forget your failures and mistakes because the lesson is over.
 Sometimes we have to fail over and over until our failures are no longer setbacks; they simply push us closer to our goals.